 The second time I visited I arrived early morning around 0730 to hike.
-Again, there were no parking spaces and there was a line to arrive to the lake.
+Again, there were no parking spaces and there was a line to arrive at the lake.
 If you’re set on visiting Louise and avoiding the crowds, make sure to arrive even earlier.
-If you still can’t manage to get a parking spot, another option is to drive to the Lake Louise Gondola and catch a shuttle from there.
-You can find the shuttle information here.
+If you still can’t manage to get a parking spot, another option is to drive to Lake Louise Gondola and catch a shuttle from there.

 While I was able to snap a few pictures, I had to work quickly and wait for crowds to disappear.
 I’d recommend moving away from where you can rent canoes, passing the Fairmont, to get further away from the crowds.

 Some of the popular hikes here include Lake Agnes Trail, Plain of Six Glaciers, and the Little and Big Beehive.
 The Lake Louise hikes are known for their tea houses that sit at the top of the mountain.
 You can hike up the Lake Agnes Trail to arrive at the Lake Agnes Tea House or hike the Plain of Six Glaciers (longer and harder), to arrive at the Plain of Six Glaciers Tea House, which is a bit more secluded.